jkaminsky2/CSE-151A-Project-/README.md

 For null values in time features (ie ReviewTime), we imputed with the mean time.
 This is built on the assumption that the data collectors (McAuley et al) retrieved the Google reviews dataset within certain time bounds.
 As such, there was a limited range of times that the reviews had, so it was appropriate (or, at the very least, not very harmful) to represent any missing values with a mean.

 ### Model 1
-The results for Model 1 can be found in Milestone_3_JK_Updated, linked here.
+The results for Model 1 can be found in Milestone_3_JK_Updated.

 For the first model, we decided to use a dense neural network (DNN) to predict the price category–using a similar model to that in Homework 2.
 We utilized a DNN with 4 hidden layers and got optimal hyperparameters via hyperparameter tuning; we did this in the hopes of finding the optimal combination of parameters to maximize accuracy.
 We searched for the optimal combination of hidden layer activation functions and number of nodes, number of epochs and learning rate.
 We decided to measure loss with categorical_focal_crossentropy.
 We further customized the model by adding class_weights to the model and tuner.
 Finally, the output layer uses softmax as its activation function.
 As for preprocessing, we only grabbed numerical columns of the final dataframe.
 This included clustering, sentiment, and other numerical data.
 We then one-hot-encoded the price categories and accounted for NaN values in the cluster columns.